HuguesLej/cobol_calculator/README.md

 ## How to use

-First, you need to download a Cobol compilator such as [GnuCOBOL](https://gnucobol.sourceforge.io/).
+First, you need to download a COBOL compilator such as [GnuCOBOL](https://gnucobol.sourceforge.io/).

 Compile the program.
 Here is an example using GnuCOBOL.
 ```